Pethaudi/Es6ComponentsManager/README.md

 ### Parameter
 You need to pass a name for the component.
-There are the same constraint as for a javascript-class-name.
-It won't display you any errors, just the javascript engine and webpack will tell that there is something wrong
+There are the same constraints as for a javascript-class-name.
+It won't display any errors, only the javascript engine and webpack will tell that there is something wrong

+### Example
+java -jar CreateWebComponent.jar NewComponent